xingyingwang/smart_contracts/week-3-tutorial-solutions.md

 Consider the function: (5×3) MOD 4 == 3
 * 2.A) In words, explain what the function does
+This function first multiples 5 by 3 then applied the modulo 4 function, before checking if this value is equal to 3.

+X modulo 4 ( or x mod 4) means that we continually reduce the number by 4, until we have a value within the range 0 to 3.
+So in this case, 15 MOD 4, means we reduce the value 15 by 4 three times, and the result is the value we are left with, giving: 15 – (4*3) = 3.
+Modulo is used in mathematics and computer science frequently.
+We also use it in our everyday lives, such as the calendar: every 365 days we reset the day of the year to 1 Jan, and with the clock.
+We can represent 14.35 as 2.35 quite happily without having to add 2.35pm (as we usually don’t schedule events for 2.35 in the am).

 * 2.B) Create a script using opcodes that executes the function.
+The script would be 5 3 op_mul 4 op_mod 3 op_equalverify

 * 2.C) Test your script using the online editor
+Try to write a stack diagram of this solution.
+Can you solve this another way?

 ### 3.3: